Deck Upgrade Project Without Full Replacement

 • Overall long-term performance potential

-If the primary framing remains stable, remodeling may provide a better solution than complete reconstruction.
+If the primary framing remains stable, deck improvements may provide a better solution than complete reconstruction.

 If major structural failure is present, full replacement is usually the safer long-term approach.